International keyboard layouts

 - Be the be-all and end-all of keyboard layouts

-- Create a new re-arrangement of letters (Use existing QWERTY, AZERTY, Colemak, etc. instead)
+- Create a new re-arrangement of letters (Use existing QWERTY, Colemak, etc. instead)

 Latin

-This layout should let you write nearly all latin-based languages outside of Asia and Africa.
-It's constantly evolving and I plan to relase layout files for all OSes once it's a bit more settled.
+This layout should let you write nearly all latin-based languages in Europe and America.
+It's constantly evolving and I hope to release layout files for all OSes once it's a bit more settled.

 ˇ